 - Metal prints

 The next step of building a 7-figure business selling posters online is to review the profitable models available to you.
-There are three main business models you can choose from: third-party markets, print-on-demand and self-printing and manufacturing.
+There are three main business models you can choose from: third-party markets, print-on-demand, and DIY poster printing and manufacturing.
 Each of these models has its own pros and cons, and even if you already have an established poster store, switching models could have a considerable effect on your profit growth moving forward.
 Here is a breakdown of each.

 Third-Party Marketplace Selling